 Quality Points

-Grade Definition Per Semester Hour

-A Superior 4.00

-(Quality of work exceptional)

-A- Excellent 3.67

-(Quality of work above course expec tation)

-B+ Very Good 3.33

-(Quality of work better than satisfact ory)

-В Good 3.00

-(Quality of work satisfactory)

-B- Average 2.67

-(Quality of work meets minimum req uirements)

-C+ Below average 2.33

-(Quality of work less than satisfactor y)
+C = = = = = = = = = = = = = = = = = = = Grade Definition Per Semester Hour Α Superior 4.00 (Quality of work exceptional) A- Excellent 3.67 (Quality of work above course expectation) B+ Very Good 3.33 (Quality of work better than satisfactory) В Good 3.00 (Quality of work satisfactory) B- Average 2.67 (Quality of work meets min. requirements) C+ Below average 2.33 (Quality of work less than satisfactory) C Min. passing grade 2.00 (Unsatisfactory graduate-level work) F Fail 0.00

-- C Minimum passing grade 2.00 (Unsatisfactory graduate-level work) F Fail 0.00 - I Incomplete; Work must be completed within the first six weeks of the next semester; otherwise, the grade automatically becomes an "F" unless an extension is granted by the Dean of the School of Education. - IP In Progress; This grade is restricted to specific courses in the curriculum. - NC No Credit; allows for a later grade with no penalty to the candidate - AU Audit - WD Withdrawal - P Pass; carries credit but no quality points
+- I Incomplete; Work must be completed within the first six weeks of the next semester; otherwise, the grade automatically becomes an "F" un- less an extension is granted by the Dean of the School of Education. - IP In Progress; This grade is restricted to specific courses in the curriculum. - NC No Credit; allows for a later grade with no penalty to the candidate - AU Audit - WD Withdrawal - P Pass; carries credit but no quality points

 Some graduate courses are graded P-Pass/F-Fail and are identified under "Course Descriptions."
 The candidate's grade point average (GPA) is determined by dividing the total number of grade points earned by the total number of letter-graded (A-F) credit hours attempted (not the number of credit hours passed).